In This Article

 Round coffee tables can be a little tricky.
 Generally, they look their best when items are arranged in a triangular shape: a stack of books, a tray, and a bowl, for example.
 Too many square or rectangular items can also make a round surface feel a little off.
 Playing with a variety of geometric shapes, from circles to hexagons, will help the surface feel more dynamic.

-On square coffee tables, try dividing the surface into quadrants and displaying an arrangement of four main items: a stack of books, a tall plant, a tray, or a collection of bowls, for example.
-This grid will help your coffee table feel organized and dynamic at the same time.
-Move items around the four quadrants until you reach the best display.
+On square coffee tables, try dividing the surface into quadrants and display an arrangement of four main items: A stack of books, a tall plant, a tray, or a collection of bowls, for example.
+This grid feels organized and dynamic at the same time.
+Move items the four quadrants until you reach the best display.

-Add decorative objects on top of your stack of books—vases, candleholders, or other interesting finds will give your surface a more dynamic and interesting feel.
+Add decorative objects on top of your stack of books for a personal touch.
+Vases, candle holders, or heirloom objects will give your surface a more dynamic and interesting feel.
 It will also create height where things might otherwise feel a little flat.

 Use trays and boxes to keep all your essentials organized.
-This could include remotes, matchboxes for your candles, coasters, or any other small items you like to keep handy on your coffee table but that might otherwise feel out of place or not hold enough weight on their own.
+This could include remotes, matchboxes for your candles, coasters, or any other small items you like to keep handy on your coffee table, but that might feel out of place or not hold enough weight on their own.

 Do you have family memories or souvenirs you want to display?
 While we tend to save those types of objects for bookcases or console tables, the interesting objects can actually have more impact on a coffee table, where people congregate, so don't be afraid of throwing in a few unexpected items—especially ones with interesting backstories.

-Embrace the Scandinavian hygge philosophy and layer the space around your coffee table with floor cushions to encourage people to gather around and make your space feel extra cozy.
-This is an especially good trick if you have small children or pets or if you love hosting friends for game night.
+Embrace the Scandinavian hygge philosophy and layer the space around your coffee table with floor cushions to encourage people to gather around, and to make your space feel extra cozy.
+This is an especially good trick if you have small children or pets, or if you love hosting friends for game night.
 Your living room will instantly look more inviting.

 Do you collect antique silver boxes, busts, bowls, or other interesting objects?
 Let your coffee table be a display for your most prized collections.
 Repetition is a known trick of the trade, so use it to your advantage and display similar items in large numbers.

 One mistake that people often make with their coffee table is displaying too many objects of similar sizes.
-Breaking up the surface with a comparatively large object can do wonders for the overall feel of your room—try displaying an oversize vase with tall branches or a large bowl to give your space a more dynamic look.
+Breaking up the surface with a comparatively large object can do wonders for the overall feel of your room.
+For example, display an oversized vase with tall branches or a large bowl to give your space a more dynamic look.

 Above all else, consider how you use your coffee table before you choose how to style it.
-Do you typically put down your drink when watching TV?
+Do you typically set your drink down on it when watching TV?
 Do you love to play board games?
 Do you lounge around reading books and magazines on weekends?
 The best coffee tables may be expertly styled, but they aren't functional if they don't serve the purpose that their owners need them for.